davidatoms/kickstarter-analysis/README.md

 Written by David Adams

-October 4, 2020
+November 21, 2020

 ## Overview
 ### Background
   Louise's play _Fever_ came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
-Using the Kickstarter datase, we will visualize campaign outcomes based on their launch dates and their funding goals.
+Using the Kickstarter dataset, we will visualize campaign outcomes based on their launch dates and their funding goals.
+This is important to understand her data and further her fundraising efforts.
+For example, she can use this data when pitching to theaters or other investors about the strength of her idea with data points to support her dream of making _Fever_ a real-life play on the stage.

   Kickstarter is a crowdsourcing platform that connects creators with capital and audience.
 The data the application connects is used to understand campaign performance and further used to draw potential conclusions as to why or why not campaigns succeed or fail given the information provided from the creator.
+It is a platform for those with ideas to gain capital and audience.
+It is the first theater that the idea of Louise's play will find its first external engagement from potential customers and viewers.

 ### Purpose

   The purpose of this report is to compare Louise's Kickstarter campaign to similar campaigns on the crowdfunding platform given the launch date and funding goals.
 Her project gained real traction and now we need to determine how the traction was gained, how that traction compares to other campaigns--both similar and different from hers, and what other variables could influence a quick and successful campaign on the Kickstarter crowdsourcing application.

+  Furthermore, this is the first step to understanding key metrics that drive success of her play.
+These metrics of fundraising and engagement should be able to help Louise visualize the actions taken by others in regards to her idea for a play.
+Similar data should also be framed in future events to help her understand the variables affecting the success of bringing her play to life.

 ## Analysis and Challenges

-  The _Fever_ spread.
+  The _Fever_ spread quickly--the play was hot.
 The data below shows how this play compares to other campaigns in theater and in general based on campaign start dates.
 With further information on attendance at plays given different months, the interest in attending plays after seeing it online, and how many people saw the play, we could could conclude how successful her raise was with more confidence and accuracy.

   Challenges include not knowing when Louise started her campaign and other data from her campaign that could easily be put into the spreadsheet.
 By adding her data and highlighting it throughout all the analysis could stack it up next to the other campaigns.
 This could even be done by freezing the panes on the kickstarter worksheet to see exactly how it differs and is similar to the other campaigns given.